Shaping Stratford

 Shaping Stratford and Shaping our Future

+We are a thriving district and have seen significant growth in our local economy and the delivery of new housing.
 We have a focused, busy and forward-thinking workforce, committed to providing the best services we can to both our residents and visitors.
 Our success is largely due to having flexible, committed and enthusiastic staff, who are prepared to go the extra mile and have a ‘can-do’ work ethic.

-Once more we thank you for taking the time to consider a career at Stratford-on-Avon District Council.
+We thank you for taking the time to consider a career at Stratford-on-Avon District Council.
 This is a once in a lifetime opportunity for the Council to modernise and deliver the ambition of the Council Plan.
 It is a given that this will be a period of significant change for the Council and if this excites you then we encourage you to apply.